Reconciling hints on axion-like-particles from high-energy gamma rays with stellar bounds

 The exclusion region found here overlaps in a consistent way with the exclusion region found by \cite{TheFermi-LAT:2016zue} as indicated in Fig.~\ref{fig:fermi_update}.
 There are some differences at the high- and low-mass edges which are related to differences in the data analyses procedure and the deeper exposure of the data-set used here.
 In the low-coupling regime, the exclusion region found here extends by about 0.1 dex to smaller values which can be explained by the increased statistics of the observational data (increasing in exposure from 6 years to 11 years).
 The region of fast oscillation in the spectrum at the center of the exclusion region found by \cite{TheFermi-LAT:2016zue} (around the hole) is almost entirely excluded, which is again plausibly explained by the improved statistics.
 There are notable regions at low mass which fit better the data.
 This requires further investigation but it is very likely related to a notable feature at the low-energy end of the measured spectrum where uncertainties of the instrumental response function are the strongest.

 The signal from the modulations in energy spectra from Galactic PSR is marked by the orange contour.
-The values of $\lambda$ found in that region are predominantly positive, indicating that the fit is slightly better with additional photon-ALPs coupling, however this does not represent a significant improvement of the fit.
-Given the observations and analysis carried out here, the PSR signal region can therefore not be excluded by NGC 1275 {\it Fermi}-LAT data, even under the very optimistic choice of a purely turbulent intra-cluster magnetic field.
+The values of $TS$ found in that region are predominantly positive, however this does not represent a significant improvement of the fit.
+Given the observations and analysis carried out here, the PSR signal region can therefore not be excluded by NGC 1275 {\it Fermi}-LAT data, even under the choice of a purely turbulent intra-cluster magnetic field.